This post is free to read, so please ‘like’ it via the heart below and share it widely. The best way to support my work is with a paid subscription.

 Then, we broke the word into syllables: sur-vived.

-From there, we analyzed its structure:
+From there, we analyzed its structure (morphology):

 Suffix: -ed (showing past tense)